One of the highlights of our trip to Kenya, was going on a safari to Tsavo East National Park.

-No matter where you are from or your age, there is nothing quite like seeing wild elephants for the first time.
-Just some few meters while driving down the road inside the Tsavo East National Park, we suddenly saw the elephants at a distance.
+Just after some few meters while we were driving down the road inside the Tsavo East National Park, we suddenly saw the elephants at a distance.
 There were several red colored spots standing out amongst the green vegetation.
 It was clear that they were moving towards the direction of our way.
 The guide stopped the van and we waited patiently.

 Mandazi is one of the popular African dishes that you will find in the regions of East Africa.
 It is a dish that can be served for breakfast or a snack.